Natasha shaves her head for blood cancer after being diagnosed

 Through this process, patients often find new ways to embrace their appearance.
 They may experiment with new styles, such as wearing scarves, hats, or simply embracing their sacrifice with pride.
 Some cancer patients report that their hair loss has helped them discover a new sense of self.

-Braving the shave also helps raise awareness of blood cancer, including the need for more funds for care and research.
-Taking part is virtually shouting from the metaphorical rooftops; advocating for support today and change tomorrow.
-It's powerful way of championing a great cause in a meaningful way.
+Braving the shave also helps raise awareness of blood cancer, and the need for more funds for support and research.
+Taking part is virtually shouting from the metaphorical rooftops advocating for support today and change tomorrow.
+It's a powerful way of championing a great cause in a meaningful way.

 Frequently asked questions